 That is impressive because 5 percent cash back is a high rate of return.
 The highest flat-rate cash back cards – that is, those that give you consistent cash back no matter where you use the card – offer usually 2 percent cash back or less.

-There is a little more to the story that you should know.
+Still, before you get too excited about cash back in these categories, there is a little more to the story that you should know.

 - First, the 5 percent back is capped at $1,500 in spending per quarter on specific categories that rotate every quarter.
 Any other purchases outside those categories earn cash back at a rate of 1 percent.

 - That is a cap of $75 in cash back per quarter from that 5 percent rate.
 Any additional spending over $1,500 per quarter on those categories is just 1 percent back.